vcmiller/Spectra/README.txt

 jsoncpp

 Assets used:
-Texture from textures.com
+Textures from textures.com
-Monkey from blender primatives
+Models created in Blender.